 If you look around, you’ll realize that we live in a world cluttered with plastic.
 It’s literally everywhere and even if you’ve made some conscious choices in your life to contribute to the environment and be less of a burden to it with the things you do in daily life, plastic still plays a big role in it.

-And while breaking up with plastics once and for all would be rather difficult, there are some steps you can take today and a few switches you can make, that will take no time or energy, but which will make you a better citizen of the planet and keep you and your family much healthier.
+While breaking up with plastics once and for all would be rather difficult, there are some steps you can take today and a few switches you can make, that will take no time or energy, but which will make you a better citizen of the planet and keep plastic from suffocating our planet and ourselves.

 1. Buy non-packaged food.